 Plus one (or more)

 Falling in love late in life can also mean you sometimes get a bonus addition in the form of a child (or children, possibly even grandchildren).
 “I’d gone from having a succession of long-term girlfriends to these utter duds,” says Stephen, a 55-year-old opera singer and musician from Brooklyn.
 “It was inexplicable.
 I was convinced I would never marry.”
 Then Stephen tried online dating and met Val, a widowed mother of two who was smart, funny and engaging.
 Before long, Stephen was smitten.
 “We got along fantastically, plus her kids were just so well-adjusted,” says Stephen.
 “The four of us had such fun together.
 It was irresistible.”
-Much to the surprise of Stephen’s loved ones (“They thought I was a confirmed bachelor!”), the couple tied the knot in 2004.
+Much to the surprise of Stephen’s loved ones (“They thought I was a confirmed bachelor!”), the couple tied the knot.
 “I went from living alone to being immersed,” says Stephen, now a stepfather to their two daughters, ages 11 and 14.
 “I love it, but I’m also occasionally shocked by stuff,” laughs Stephen.
 “Like doing the kids’ laundry.
 Those doll-sized pieces of clothing don’t even look like something a human could fit into.
 Plus, all that hair!”